janis91/freenas-iocage-nextcloud/README.md

 To automate the generation of an openssl certificate add the options for C_NAME your country of origin, ST_NAME your state, L_NAME your city, O_name is your orgainization, OU_NAME is your department, and finally EMAIL_NAME is your email address.

 ### Execution
-Once you've downloaded the script, prepared the configuration file, and (if applicable) made the necessary edits to `configs/acme_dns_issue.sh`, run this script (`./nextcloud-jail.sh`).
+Once you've downloaded the script, prepared the configuration file, run this script (`./nextcloud-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, Nextcloud will be installed and configured, and you'll be shown the randomly-generated password for the default user ("admin").
 You can then log in and create users, add data, and generally do whatever else you like.
+After nextcloud is up and running you can run the xtra script ('./xtra.sh') which will enable the memory cache, Redis and bunch of file previews.

 ### To Do
 This script has been tested on a few different systems, obtaining the cert in both DNS and Standalone mode, and everything seems to be working properly.
 Further testing is, of course, always appreciated.